cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("ChainLadder", priority = "core")` provides various statistical methods and models which are typically used for the estimation of outstanding claims reserves in non-life insurance, including those to estimate the claims development result as required under Solvency II.
 - `r pkg("clmplus")` implements the chain ladder model under the reverse time framework introduced in Hiabu (2017) `r doi("10.1080/03461238.2016.1240709")` and extensions that add flexibility to the individual development factors modeling by allowing practitioners to set their own hazard rate model.
-- `r pkg("NetSimR")` provides functions that help model excess levels, capping and pure Incurred but not reported claims (pure IBNR) and includes calculating pure IBNR exposure with Lognormal and gamma distribution for reporting delay.
+- `r pkg("NetSimR")` provides functions that help model excess levels, capping and pure incurred but not reported claims (pure IBNR) and includes calculating pure IBNR exposure with lognormal and gamma distribution for reporting delay.

 #### Ruin theory